-There are a variety of ways to use color in your photography, but you have to consider them in advance.
-It's nice if you can walk around and find perfect color harmonies.
-It's possible.
+There are various ways to use color in your photography, but you must consider them in advance.
+It’s nice if you can walk around and find perfect color harmonies.
+It’s possible.

-Unfortunately, a lot of places in the world are just full of chaotic color choices.
+Unfortunately, many places in the world are just full of chaotic color choices.
 I learned that in my school lunchrooms.

-The simplest in concept is to just bring what you need in order to design your scene.
-That could be with wardrobe or set pieces that have the colors you want.
+The simplest concept is just to bring what you need to design your scene.
+That could be with wardrobe or set pieces with the colors you want.
 Lee does this with backgrounds for her food photography and choices of the food and containers or set pieces she chooses.

-You can get seamless paper in various colors for portraits, and then choose wardrobe to work with it.
+You can get the seamless paper in various colors for portraits and choose a wardrobe to work with.

 Sometimes you can find a location that has just the perfect color.
-I came across a great blue wall in Havana and just waited for the right person.
+I saw a great blue wall in Havana and just waited for the right person.
 An older woman in a bright yellow dress came by and it was the perfect color combination.

 She wanted a peso, but that’s another story.